nathanlo99/dmoj_archive/README.md

 - A `.dmoj_creds` file will created the first time you run `dmoj.py`, and will contain your username and password in a decodable format.
 If you do not wish to create this file, simply type `N` when prompted to write the `.dmoj_creds` file.

+**TODO**:
+Merge submit, problem_info scripts into one file, and pass command-line arguments